conorwalsh/LEDPostBox/README.md

 Description
 -----------

 This project uses an Arduino Nano to add LEDs to a post box to alert the user to when there is post in the box.
 An Post (Ireland's National Mail Carrier) recently introduced the new "DeliveryBox" which is a post box that can take parcels as well as letters.
-The post worker puts all your post in this box and scans the box which sends you an email.
+The post worker puts all your post in the box and scans the box which sends you an email.
 However I wanted a quick visual indicator to alert me when I passed the postbox that there was post that day.
 This project uses a limit switch to determine when the box is opened (post delivered) and then lights LEDs according.
-The LEDs are reset after a specified period.
-This project was specificy designed for an Irish "DeliveryBox" but the project could be adapted for most international mail boxes.
+The LEDs are reset after a specified period of time.
+This project was specifically designed for an Irish "DeliveryBox" but the project could be adapted for most international mail boxes.

-Setup
+Project Steps
 ---------
 1. Build the circuit using the schematics provided below.
 2. Download the Arduino code from the "arduino_code" folder.
-3. If you want you can edit <a href="https://github.com/conorwalsh/LEDPostBox/blob/master/arduino_code/arduinopostbox.ino#L39">Line 39</a> and specify you preferred reset time.
+3. If you want you can edit <a href="https://github.com/conorwalsh/LEDPostBox/blob/master/arduino_code/arduinopostbox.ino#L39">Line 39</a> and specify your preferred reset time in the Arduino code.
 4. Upload Arduino code to the Arduino.
 5. Fit the device to your postbox.